SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Prompt_Routing.md

 ## Archived Example: A Multi-Character Group Chat

-Routing does not have to choose between *task types* -- it can also choose between *speakers*.
+Routing does not have to choose between *task types*; it can also choose between *speakers*.
 WilmerAI used to ship a `group-chat-example` user that let several models talk as different characters in a single conversation: the routing config mapped each character name to that character's own workflow, and the categorization step picked who should respond next.